 We are currently in a phase where technological development is simultaneously taking place in multiple sectors and providers, which is forming the foundation to build comprehensive mobility services.
-Wireless connectivity, portable devices, intelligent cars, location services – all is needed to generate information crucial to development of these applications.
+Wireless connectivity, portable devices, intelligent cars, location services – all are needed to generate information crucial to the development of these applications.

 We have seen many innovative applications made possible by the digital transformation as Uber or Lyft, but they all have one thing in common.
 They seem to be focused on concentrated urban areas.
-Naturally the new transformative businesses will launch their services to where the user base is, but what about more rural areas?
-The areas which are perhaps being trampled by urbanization in forms of population loss, diminishing services and aging population.
+Naturally, the new transformative businesses will launch their services to where the user base is, but what about more rural areas?
+The areas which are perhaps being trampled by urbanization in the forms of population loss, diminishing services, and aging population.

 Take a cab and pay possibly hundreds for the trip?